guettli/contentencoding/README.md

 <script src="/static/foo.js.gz"></script>
 ```

+The error message of the browser:

+> Uncaught SyntaxError: Invalid or unexpected token (at foo.js.gz:1:1)

-The `contentencoding.FileServer` of this Go package serves the above file with these headers:
+The `contentencoding.FileServer` of this Go package serves the above file with these headers, so that the browser is able to consume these files.

 > Content-Type: text/css
 >